 IT touches every facet of life at Worcester State-spanning computer network, Internet access, email and phone communications, classroom instruction, hardware and software, collaborative learning, security, strategic planning, and infrastructure.
 The Information Technology Department provides training and support on all its services to students, faculty and staff.
-Operated by the geographers in the Department of Earth, Environment, and Physics, the university has a full Geographic Information System (GIS) Lab, The WSU Spatial Lab, and full GIS mapping capabilities, which will be useful in the both the MPAP and MPM programs.
+Operated by the geographers in the Department of Earth, Environment, and Physics, the university has a full Geographic Information System (GIS) Lab, The WSU Spatial Lab, and full GIS mapping capabilities, which will be useful in the MPM program.